-The details in respect of the Directors set out above are based on the disclosure made by them to the Company (and in turn given by the Company to the ASX as their agent).
-On 19 December 2014, Mr Justice Perram delivered his judgement in the case of Hua Wang Bank Berhad v Commissioner of Taxation [2014] FCA 1392.
-Mr Gould did not give evidence in the case.
-This decision is under appeal.
-If the trial judge's key findings are upheld on appeal, the number of shares in which Mr Gould had a relevant interest as at, and prior to, the date of this report may change.
+The details in respect of the Directors set out above are based on the disclosure made by them to the Company (and in turn given by the Company to the ASX as their agent) during the financial year ended 31 December 2015.
+On 19 December 2014, Justice Perram delivered his judgement in the case of Hua Wang Bank Berhad v Commissioner of Taxation [2014] FCA 1392 in which he found that director Vanda Gould controlled certain companies that are shareholders of Cyclopharm, which would in turn, increase Mr Gould's disclosable interests in the Company.
+Mr Gould acknowledges he acted as advisor to those companies and their principals, however does not believe he had the requisite control to constitute relevant interests in those companies.
+Neither Cyclopharm nor Mr Gould were listed parties to the subject proceedings nor was Mr Gould a witness in the case.
+The decision is currently the subject of an appeal to the High Court of Australia.
+If the key findings are upheld, the number of shares in which Mr Gould had a relevant interest as at the date of this report will increase to 11,691,299.